douglasoliveira96/douglasoliveira96/README.md

 ### Hey!
 Welcome to my profile!
 How is it going? 👋😄

 My name is Douglas, I'm from Brazil and I'm starting my journey in programming.
-### 🌍 "Ideias e somente ideias podem iluminar a escuridão." 🧠
+### 🌍 "Ideas and only ideas can illuminate the darkness" 🧠
-- 📍 From RJ - Nova Iguaçu.
+- 📍 From Rio de Janeiro - Nova Iguaçu.
 - 👀 I’m interested in making connections and improving my developer skills.
 Feel free to give me any tips.
 - 📚 I’m currently learning more about HTML, CSS & JS.
 - 🖥️ I want to collaborate on projects, learn new things and improve myself as a developer.